bluenviron/mediamtx/README.md

 Features:
 * Read and publish streams via UDP and TCP
+* Each stream can have multiple video and audio tracks, encoded in any format
 * Publish multiple streams at once, each in a separate path, that can be read by multiple users
-* Each stream can have multiple video and audio tracks
 * Supports the RTP/RTCP streaming protocol
-* Supports authentication for publishers
+* Supports authentication
-* Run a script when a client connects or disconnects
+* Supports running a script when a client connects or disconnects
 * Compatible with Linux, Windows and Mac, does not require any dependency or interpreter, it's a single executable

 ## Installation